Slavery in Korea: History

 Slavery in Korea existed since before the Three Kingdoms of Korea period, approximately 2,000 years ago.
 The earliest record of slavery in Korea is the Eight Prohibitions of Old Joseon, recorded in the Records of the Three Kingdoms.
 Slavery or serfdom has been described as "very important in medieval Korea, probably more important than in any other East Asian country, but by the 16th century, population growth was making [it] unnecessary".
-It is important to note that Korean slavery would be more equivalent to European serfdom except Korean slaves or 'nobi' technically had more legal rights than European serfs.
-According to Korean Studies scholar Mark A. Peterson of Brigham Young University, Korea has the longest unbroken chain of indentured servitude or slavery of any society in history (spanning about 1,500 years) in part due to the fact that the social structure was one of the most stable in world history with a single polity existing from the time of Silla to Joseon, which he attributes to a long history of peaceful transitions and stable societies in Korea.
-Peterson cites this as "[a] proof that Korean history has been remarkably peaceful and stable until the 20th century".
+Korean slavery would be more equivalent to European serfdom except Korean slaves or 'nobi' technically had more legal rights than European serfs.

 Slavery fully developed during the Three Kingdoms of Korea period.
 The institution of slavery likely weakened when Silla unified the Korean Peninsula.
 Slaves were freed on a large scale in 956 by the Goryeo dynasty.
 Gwangjong of Goryeo proclaimed the Slave and Land Act, an act that "deprived nobles of much of their manpower in the form of slaves and purged the old nobility, the meritorious subjects and their offspring and military lineages in great numbers".
 Information about slavery in the middle Goryeo period is nonexistent.
 Yi Ŭimin was a slave who became the most powerful man in Korea.
 Slavery intensified and many slave rebellions occurred at the end of the Goryeo dynasty.